CipherOne/swiftprotocol/README.md

 * Identity Providers should be [banned](#delegated-node-voting) for the following reasons:
   * Weak approval process allowing Sybil accounts--whether due to malice or negligence.
   * Failing to provide adequate dispute resolution for transactions.
-  * Not performing their duty to approve new Swift Citizens.
+  * Not performing their duty to approve new Citizens.
   * Unwillingness to cooperate with other Identity Providers on the platform.
 * Proposals that are approved for funding should remain relatively liberal when the protocol is in its early stages and should slowly become more strict over time.
 * Identity Providers should shield the user from the knowledge that there is a one-week incubation period and that transactions can take a few seconds to process.
 From the user's perspective, it's important that SwiftDemand appears to function as efficiently as a centralized system.
 In the event something does go wrong, it's the responsibility of the Identity Provider to take the loss to remedy the situation.

 ## Connection To SwiftDemand
 This Protocol is simply the protocol that has been outlined above.
-SwiftDemand will be the initial Identity Provider on this Protocol and all Swifts that exist on SwiftDemand at the time of launching the Mainnet will be transferred at a 1:1 ratio to UBITs.
+SwiftDemand will be the initial Identity Provider on this Protocol and all Swifts that exist on SwiftDemand at the time of launching the UBIT Mainnet will be transferred at a 1:1 ratio, Swifts to UBITs.
 Citizens will be required to undergo stricter Identity Verification requirements at this time to comply with KYC<sup>[[8]](#8)</sup> and AML<sup>[[9]](#9)</sup>.

 ### SwiftDemand Features
 SwiftDemand is designed to be an extremely user-friendly platform that requires no prior knowledge of cryptocurrency--setting the standard for future Identity Providers.
 SwiftDemand provides an API as well as a marketplace to make it as easy as possible to transfer Swifts for goods and services.